danjohnson3141/Jekyll-Test/serializers/fields.md

-user_role_id, "The ID of this user's role", integer user_today_event, Whether the event is happening today, boolean venue_name, The name of the location where the event is happening, string client_id, A reference key to an external record, string display_rank, Allows for arbitrary sorting of results, integer event_council, Info on the event_council, object; EventCouncil leaderboard_points, The cumulative number of points this user has, integer
+user_role_id, "The ID of this user's role", integer user_today_event, Whether the event is happening today, boolean venue_name, The name of the location where the event is happening, string url, The address of where the resource is being hostd, string created_by, The user_id of the person that creatd the record, integer attachment_type, Info on the file type, object; AttachmentType